Genivia/ugrep/README.md

 lines (`-f patterns/c++/defines`), this query skips file `config.h` and other files and directories declared in `.gitignore`.

-Use `--color=always` to highlight matches when pushed through a chain of pipes:
+Finally, to highlight matches when pushed through a chain of pipes we should use `--color=always`:

     ugrep -r -tc++ --color=always --exclude-from='.gitignore' -f patterns/c++/defines . | ugrep -w 'Foo.*'